cytoflow/cytoflow/README.md

 or some [screenshots from the GUI](http://cytoflow.github.io/screenshots.html)

+## Note: My 'day job' is teaching at a regional comprehensive college, so during the semester I may not have a huge amount of time to respond to bugs and feature requests.
+I'm still activately developing Cytoflow, so please continue to file bugs!

 ### What's wrong with other packages?

 Packages such as FACSDiva and FlowJo are focused on primarily on identifying